just4fun/hexo-blog/source/_posts/use-immutable-js-in-react-application.md

 ---
 > *complex data structures*

-As [React doc](https://facebook.github.io/react/docs/pure-render-mixin.html) mentioned, `PureRenderMixin` only shallowly compares the objects.
+As [React doc](https://facebook.github.io/react/docs/pure-render-mixin.html) mentioned, `PureRenderMixin` only **SHALLOWLY** compares the objects.
 If these contain complex data structures, it may produce false-negatives for deeper differences, which will cause re-render even everything between two objects are same.

 ## Real solution